Ortask/mutator/README.md

 Quick, scalable and painless mutation analysis for Ruby, Java and many other languages.
 ------

-[Mutator is the world's leading mutation analyzer](https://gist.github.com/louismrose/11849546efd8cf496fc2#comment-1261635).
-It is a cross-language, high performance mutation analyzer with all the features expected of language-specific, mature and robust mutation analysis tools.
+Mutator is the world's leading mutation analyzer.
+It is a cross-language, high performance mutation analyzer for Ruby and Java (and more languages coming soon!)

+[As this proof shows](https://gist.github.com/louismrose/11849546efd8cf496fc2#comment-1261635), neither mutant nor pitest can perform full mutation analysis.
+Mutator rights that wrong.

+Mutator does full mutation analysis by enabling:
+- the competent programmer hypothesis
+- the coupling effect

+[See this video](http://www.confreaks.com/videos/3274-mwrc-re-thinking-regression-testing) to learn more about how Mutator works and why partial mutation testers (like mutant and pitest) are simply not good enough.

 Read more on the [Ortask website](http://ortask.com/mutator/).

 Using Mutator
 -----------

 Mutator is available in either a standalone version, or as an embeddable component.

-To try the commercial and enterprise editions of Mutator to increase your application's security and/or concurrency quality, [download from here](http://ortask.com/mutator/).
+The commercial and enterprise editions of Mutator can also increase the quality of your tests for concurrent applications (something that mutant and pitest can't do).
+[Download from here](http://ortask.com/mutator/).